christofferlind/nifi-signal-messenger/README.md

-# nifi-signal-messeger
+# nifi-signal-messenger

-nifi-signal-messenger is a [NiFi](https://nifi.apache.org) extension that makes it possible to send and receive [Signal](https://signal.org/) messages.
+nifi-signal-messenger is a [NiFi](https://nifi.apache.org) extension that makes it possible to send and receive [Signal](https://signal.org/) messages in NiFi.
 This extension uses the configuration directory that [signal-cli](https://github.com/AsamK/signal-cli) produces and is therefore highly dependent on signal-cli.
+You can use either linked or registered numbers with this extension.

 ## Getting started

+### Setup a signal-cli configuration
+This NiFi extension needs an existing signal-cli configuration in order to start and work properly.
+So the first thing you'll need to do (if you don't already have a signal-cli configuration directory) is to download and install signal-cli v0.6.5 [which is really well describes in this how-to](https://github.com/AsamK/signal-cli/wiki/HowToUbuntu).
+Then either register a number (as described in the how-to) or make a link to an existing number.
+In order to control where the configuration directory is stored use the '--config' param.
+This path needs to be accessed by NiFi later on.

+### Create a controller service in NiFi
+--- TODO ---

+### Add processors
+--- TODO ---

-## Building
+## Building from source

 This project uses the signal-cli-jar to correctly parse and use the configuration used by signal-cli.
 The jar is not published to any public repository so you'll need to make sure maven can find